-Henrik Arrland, age 47, Group Vice President Purchasing since September 2011.
+Henrik Arrland, age 48, Group Vice President Purchasing since September 2011.
 From 2009 until his appointment to this position, Mr. Arrland was Director for Production of Axles worldwide at Scania, the heavy truck maker.
 From 1990 through 1995, he was Sourcing Manager in Global Purchasing at Scania.
-He joined Autoliv in 1995 and held the position of Manager for Purchasing Coordination until 1997.
+He joined Autoliv in

+1995 and held the position of Manager for Purchasing Coordination until 1997.
 From 1997 through 1998, he was Purchasing Manager at ITT Flygt, the global submersible pump supplier within ITT Group, after which he returned to Scania as Purchasing Manager for Cabs in Global Purchasing.
 In 2001, he was promoted to Purchasing Director in Trucks and Buses for Scania Latin America located in São Paulo, Brazil and in 2005 to Purchasing Director Powertrain in Scania Global Purchasing.
 Mr. Arrland has a Polytechnic College Exam and holds a Bachelor's Degree in Business and Administration from Stockholm University.

-Chang Ket Leong ("George Chang"), age 50, President, Passive Safety since September 2014, after being President Autoliv Asia since April 2012.
-Prior to holding that position, he was President of Autoliv China, an operation that, under his leadership, grew its sales from \$10 million in 2000 to more than \$1.1 billion in 2011.

-Mr. Chang has worked for Autoliv since 1997 when he started his career as Regional Purchasing Manager for Autoliv Asia Pacific.
+Chang Ket Leong ("George Chang"), age 51, President, Passive Safety since September 2014.
+As previously announced, Mr. Chang is expected to step down as the Company's President, Passive Safety prior to the end of June 2016.
+Mr. Chang previously served as President Autoliv Asia since April 2012 after holding the position of President of Autoliv China.
+Mr. Chang has worked for Autoliv since 1997 when he started as Regional Purchasing Manager for Autoliv Asia Pacific.
 Mr. Chang holds a Bachelor Degree in Mechanical (Aeronautical) Engineering from the University of Technology in Malaysia and an MBA from the Heriot Watt University in Edinburgh, Scotland.

-Karin Eliasson, age 53, Group Vice President Human Resources since August 2014.
+Karin Eliasson, age 54, Group Vice President Human Resources since August 2014.
 Prior to joining Autoliv Ms. Eliasson was Senior Vice President and Head of Group Human Resources at TeliaSonera AB, a leading Nordic and Baltic telecommunications company, since 2008.
 Prior to joining TeliaSonera, Ms. Eliasson was Senior Vice President Human Resources at Svenska Cellulosa Aktiebolaget, SCA.
 She has previously been the CEO of Novare Human Capital AB and Vice President Organizational Development at Stora Enso AB.
 Ms. Eliasson is a board member of PRI Pensionsgaranti and Vice Chairman of assembly of representatives, Skandia.
 She holds a Bachelor of Science in Human Resources from Mid Sweden University, Sweden.

-Steven Fredin, age 53, Group Vice President Sales.& Engineering since September 2014, after being President Autoliv Americas since March 2011 and Vice President Engineering previous to that.
+Steven Fredin, age 54, Group Vice President Sales & Engineering since September 2014, after being President Autoliv Americas since March 2011 and Vice President Engineering previous to that.
 Mr. Fredin has worked for Autoliv since 1988 and has been a key technical leader in virtually all of Autoliv's product areas.
 Mr. Fredin has also served as Director Global System Development of the Company and Vice President of Seatbelt Development for Autoliv North America.
 Mr. Fredin holds a Bachelor of Science degree in Mechanical Engineering from Michigan Technological University.

-Thomas Jönsson, age 48, Group Vice President of Corporate Communications since May 2013.
+Thomas Jönsson, age 49, Group Vice President of Corporate Communications since May 2013.
 Prior to joining Autoliv on January 21, 2013, Mr. Jönsson was Vice President of Brand and External Communications for TeliaSonera, a leading Nordic and Baltic telecommunications company, a position he held from June 2010 to December 2012.
 Before joining TeliaSonera, Mr. Jönsson had an international career in communications working for Nokia, a global telecommunications company, which he joined in 1999.
 During his 11 years with Nokia, he held various positions in Sweden, the United Kingdom, Finland, and China.
 Mr. Jönsson started his career in communications with Intel Corporation in 1996.
 He studied Business Administration from the University of Stockholm.